OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

 ## Implement append-on-send handling

 Next, implement appending on the send event.

+> [!IMPORTANT]
+> If your add-in also implements [on-send event handling using `ItemSend`](outlook-on-send-addins.md), calling `AppendOnSendAsync` in the on-send handler returns an error as this scenario isn't supported.

 For this scenario, you'll implement appending a disclaimer to the item when the user sends.